Biographies

 Dr. Fagan is a graduate of the University of Virginia, she earned a Master of Public Health degree from Tulane University and a Doctorate in Health Education and Community Health from Texas A&M University.
 She completed her Postdoctoral Fellowship at the Harvard School of Public Health and the Dana Farber Cancer Institute.

 Dr. Fields is a fellow of the American Academy of Nursing, the American Association of Nurse Practitioners, and the National Academies of Practice.
-He has held academic and administrative positions at Binghamton University, University of Rochester, Florida International University, Charles R. Drew University of Medicine and Science, New York Institute of Technology, and Long Island University-Brooklyn.
+He is the former dean of the Mervyn M. Dymally School of Nursing at Charles R. Drew University of Medicine and Science, as well as the former dean of the school of Health Professions at New York Institute of Technology.
+He has held other academic and administrative positions at Binghamton University, University of Rochester, Florida International University, and Long Island University-Brooklyn.
 Dr. Fields received his Ph.D., in Nursing Science from the University of Pennsylvania, his M.S., in Family Nursing and B.S., in Nursing from Binghamton University.
-He completed post-doctoral studies at the University of California San Francisco.
+He completed his post-doctoral work in the Center for AIDS Prevention Studies at the University of California San Francisco.

 Dr. Paul Friedrichs currently serves as Deputy Assistant to the President and as the inaugural Director of The White House Office of Pandemic Preparedness and Response Policy.
 In this role, Paul coordinates U.S. government efforts to enhance the United States and its partners’ ability to prepare for and respond to pandemics and other biological events.
 Paul previously served as Special Assistant to the President and Senior Director for Global Health Security and Biodefense at the White House National Security Council, where he coordinated U.S. policy to detect, prevent, prepare for, and respond to, infectious diseases and biological threats.